Fawn M. Brodie: Thaddeus Stevens: Scourge of the South

-Fawn Brodie genuinely enjoyed her roles as wife and mother, believing that rearing children, especially when they were small, was "enormously fulfilling".
+Brodie genuinely enjoyed her roles as wife and mother, believing that rearing children, especially when they were small, was "enormously fulfilling".
 Eventually the Brodies had two boys and a girl.
 Still, Brodie was not content to be without a writing project for long.
 After some desultory investigation of other possibilities, she settled on a biography of Thaddeus Stevens, a Republican member of the House of Representatives from Pennsylvania during the Civil War and the Reconstruction era.

 Brodie believed that previous historians had unduly vilified Stevens, and she relished the prospect of rebuilding a reputation rather than, as in her Joseph Smith biography, tearing one down.
 Stevens as a champion of black people was a timely interest as the Civil Rights Movement increased in intensity.
 Research materials were available at Yale University, where Bernard Brodie was employed.
 Fawn Brodie also wondered how Stevens had been affected psychologically by having a club foot.

 In the view of students of historiography such as Ernst Breisach, all biographers are to some degree psychohistorians, and any biography that refused to examine motives, character traits, and the depth of personality would be flat and uninteresting.
 Brodie became interested in applying the theories of professional psychoanalysts to the study of historical personalities, a subject especially popular during the mid-twentieth century.
 At first Brodie was amused at how much psychoanalysis had "become a religion" to its practitioners, but she later became a committed devotee of psychoanalytic theory.
 Brodie made a number of acquaintances among psychoanalysts who helped her evaluate Thaddeus Stevens, notably Ralph R. Greenson, with whom she developed a close personal and professional relationship.
 Both the Brodies also undertook psychoanalysis, he for insomnia and she for chronic mild depression and sexual problems.
 (Bernard's employer, the RAND Corporation, paid most of the bills.)
 Brodie's interest in psychology during this period was heightened by family problems: her mother attempted suicide three times, the second by cutting herself with a Catholic crucifix, and the third (which succeeded) by setting herself on fire.

 The Stevens biography took the better part of a decade to complete.

 Reviews

 When Brodie published the Stevens book in 1959, it enjoyed virtually unanimous praise from critics.
 Major historians of the Civil War and Reconstruction era, including David Herbert Donald and C. Vann Woodward, praised the biography.
 Donald called Brodie's psychoanalysis of Stevens "a tour de force".
 Most gracious was Richard N. Current, who had written a less favorable account of Stevens, which Brodie had earlier criticized.
 Current not only urged W. W. Norton to publish a paperback edition of Brodie's book, but wrote a blurb praising the author for writing "more imaginatively" and "more resourcefully...than any other Stevens biographer".
-Nevertheless, Thaddeus Stevens was a commercial failure that sold fewer than fifteen hundred copies before going out of print in less than a year.
+Nevertheless, Thaddeus Stevens was a commercial failure, selling fewer than fifteen hundred copies before going out of print in less than a year.